otrv4/otrv4/otrv4.md

 ### Public keys and fingerprints

-OTRv4 introduces a new type of public-key:
+OTRv4 introduces a new type of public key:

 ```
 OTR public authentication Cramer-Shoup key (CRAMER-SHOUP-PUBKEY):